DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145609770-be4fd1bd-8481-47f1-8540-3e4a647a1825.png)

-For any **Logical Resources** in the stack,
+For any **Logical Resource** in the stack,
-CF will make a corresponding **Physical Resources** in your AWS account.
+CF will make a corresponding **Physical Resource** in your AWS account.

 It is cloud formations job to keep the logical and physical resources in sync.

-A template can be updated and then used to update the same stack.
+A template can be updated and then used to update the same stack, adding or removing resources.

 ![image](https://user-images.githubusercontent.com/52617475/145609874-3dfcc704-af60-4608-9e42-f3d61d8e0899.png)